gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 Copy terraform files to `staging` environment:
 ```
+# this step will retrieve terraform state file from the gitlab
 $ ../../../scripts/tf_init.sh --project gigascience/upstream/gigadb-website --env staging

 You need to specify the path to the ssh private key to use to connect to the EC2 instance: